StevenBlack/ghosts/README.md

   -tld
         Return the list of TLD and their tally (default false) -unique
-        List the unique domains in the comparison list
+        List the unique domains in the comparison list -v	Return current version
 ```

 ### Summarize statistics from any hosts file